sathvikbhagavan/trendtrackers/_portfolio/index.md

 {% include mean_tpsa_by_cluster.html %}

+## Scoring the Stars of Drug Design: Finding the Best Gag-Pol Inhibitor 🌟⚖️

+To identify the most promising drug candidates, we evaluated four essential properties that are pivotal in drug development:

+- **Binding Affinity (Ki)**: A measure of how tightly the drug binds to its target—a lower value indicates stronger binding and greater potential effectiveness.

+- **Lipinski Score**: A checklist for "drug-likeness," ensuring the compound adheres to guidelines that predict good absorption and permeability.

+- **Toxicity**: No one likes side effects—low toxicity is a must for clinical success and patient safety.

+- **Protein Solubility**: Drugs need to navigate the bloodstream efficiently, making solubility a crucial factor for effective delivery.

+We assigned weights to each property based on their relative importance, as determined by the explained variance in a PCA analysis.
+This approach ensures that our scoring reflects the true contribution of each property, helping us zero in on the best-performing candidates with precision.

 ## The Radar of Drug Design: Profiling Our Top 10 Gag-Pol Inhibitors 🎯💊

-To visualize the key properties of our top 10 drugs targeting the HIV-1 Gag-Pol polyprotein, we turned to radar plots — a dynamic way to capture their strengths and weaknesses across multiple dimensions.
+To visualize the key properties of our top 10 drugs we found (using the method mentioned above) targeting the HIV-1 Gag-Pol polyprotein, we turned to radar plots — a dynamic way to capture their strengths and weaknesses across multiple dimensions.
 Here’s a closer look at the five critical properties we evaluated:

 1. **BBB Martins** (Blood-Brain Barrier Permeability): The blood-brain barrier acts as the brain’s bouncer, keeping harmful compounds out.
 For our drugs, low BBB values are ideal to avoid neurotoxicity—a major concern when designing safe therapeutics.